Wishing you knew more about Aboriginal culture? Search no more.

 State governments offering compensation

-Three states have offered compensation to members of the Stolen Generations: Tasmania in 2006, South Australia in 2015 and New South Wales in 2017.
+Almost all states have offered compensation to members of the Stolen Generations: Tasmania in 2006, Western Australia in 2007, Queensland in 2012, South Australia in 2015 and New South Wales in 2017.
+Only the Northern Territory is yet to catch up.

 Tasmania: First state to compensate Aboriginal people